-Did you know that the company Blockbuster LLC had the opportunity to buy Netflix for a mere $50 million in 2000?
-Did you know that Netflix made $8.83 billion revenue in 2016?
+Did you know, in the year 2000, the company Blockbuster LLC had an opportunity to buy Netflix for a mere $50 million?
+But in 2016, Netflix made a come back and accumulated $8.83 billion in revenue.
 One would wonder how come a company which was worth $50 million in 2000 is now worth around $87 billion.
-A layman would guess it had a continual stupendous growth over 17 years straight.
-But did you know that Netflix was a victim of a major database corruption in 2008?
+A layman would guess that the company had a continual impressive growth over 17 years straight.
+But the fact is that within this time period, in the 2008, Netflix was a victim of a major database corruption.

 Netflix’s Stupendous Migration to AWS

-Back in 2008 Netflix was majorly working on DVD-by-mail service.
-Due to the database corruption incident DVD shipping was disrupted for three days.
-Netflix management decided to move to the cloud and away from relational systems in their data centers.
-The shift happened from vertical scaling of particular failure points to horizontal scaling of distributed systems which are highly reliable.
 The cloud was that of AWS (Amazon Web Services) which offered the company the ability to scale as much as they needed.
-Previously Netflix team had to sit with their IT team to implement the scale up when their demand increased.
+Previously, Netflix team had to sit with their IT team to implement the scale up whenever their demand increased.
 Scalability was a huge issue with physical data warehousing.
-After shifting to AWS, scaling became seamless as petabytes of data could be used to stream videos within minutes thanks to elasticity of the cloud.
-Based on user demand and with the help of AWS, data warehouse is scaledup or down.
+After shifting to AWS, scaling became seamless as petabytes of data could be used to stream videos within minutes, thanks to elasticity of the cloud.
+Based on user demand and with the help of AWS, Netflix could scale-up or down their data warehousing.

-Distributed database Cassandra is chosen to store customer data where every data element is replicated many times in production.
+The distributed database, Cassandra is chosen to store customer data where every data element is replicated many times in production.
 The primary backups of all data are generated into S3 (Simple Storage Service).
-Any kind of operator errors, logical errors, software bugs and many such corruptions can be dealt with from S3 backups.
-‘Armageddon Monkey’ is Netflix’s attempt to recover from failure of all of its systems on AWS.
+Any kind of operator errors, logical errors, software bugs, or other such corruptions can be dealt with by the S3 backups.
+‘Armageddon Monkey’ is Netflix’s attempt to recover from failures of all its systems on AWS.

-Check the industry-designed Intellipaat AWS training to make a career in cloud computing!
+Check out the industry-designed Intellipaat AWS Training to make a career in Cloud Computing!